elfurbe/furbot/README.md

 bunch of plugins you'll have to install by hand.
 I'm working on that.

-furbot.rb - The actual bot implementation.
+* furbot.rb - The actual bot implementation
-furbot_config.rb.DIST - An example config file
+* furbot_config.rb.DIST - An example config file
-furbot_control.rb - Simple ruby daemon controller to launch furbot
+* furbot_control.rb - Simple ruby daemon controller to launch furbot